stellargraph/stellargraph/docs/glossary.rst

    iloc
    integer location
-      Similar to Pandas, ilocs are sequential integers that allow for efficient storage and indexing.
+      Similar to `ilocs in Pandas <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.iloc.html>`_, ilocs in StellarGraph are sequential integers that allow for efficient storage and indexing.
 The :class:`stellargraph.StellarGraph` class typically stores external IDs as ilocs internally.